-In addition to the template we’ve given you above, there are also some real-world examples of proposal letters to learn from.
+In addition to the template we’ve given you above, it can also be helpful to review and learn from real-world examples of proposal letters.

-Take a look at these three business proposal letter examples we from around the web by scrolling left and right below.
+Take a look at these four business proposal letter examples from around the web by scrolling left and right below.
 You can learn new techniques, formats, and phrasing from each of them.
 The more you study other businesses’ proposal letters, the better you’ll be at crafting your own.

-In this example, the company is introducing a proposal for their marketing services.
-Notice that the letter immediately mentions how the project will satisfy the needs of the recipient.
-It also uses a bulleted list to explain the main benefits of the project.
-Therefore, it’s easy to review.
+In ClientPoint's example, the sample company is introducing a proposal for their marketing services.
+The letter immediately mentions how the project will satisfy the needs of the recipient.
+It also uses a bulleted list to explain the main benefits of the project, so it’s easy to review.

 Because the letter makes a few claims (e.g., a 30% acquisition cost reduction), the full proposal should explain how the seller arrived at each number.
-Also note that the elements this example lacks are an adequate CTA and a signature — we recommend including both.
+This is a great example, but keep in mind that it lacks two key elements: an adequate CTA and a signature.
+We recommend including both.

-In this proposal letter example, a business is introducing its business proposal for payroll services.
+In this proposal letter example from All Business Templates, a business is introducing its business proposal for payroll services.
 Notice how it uses its logo as a border for its own portion of the business heading.
-The letter also does a good job of opening with background information: a meeting they had last week and the main pain point they discussed.
+The letter also properly opens with background info: a meeting they had last week and the main pain point they discussed.

 The attached proposal seems to focus mainly on the costs of the service, so this letter is shorter than usual.
 This is okay — different selling scenarios call for different-sized letters.
 If you have a long-term client who wants another product delivery but doesn’t want the whole “dog and pony show,” you may just introduce the cost summary in the letter.

-Indeed's business proposal letter example follows a similar structure to the one we recommend.
-They nail the introduction and statement of purpose, spending a full paragraph describing the main problem the prospect is having with their website and how they’ll fix it.
-Although, you’ll notice it includes other elements like cost and a case study, which are usually found in the attached proposal.
+Indeed's business proposal letter is a great one to accompany a project proposal.
+It nails the intro and statement of purpose, spending a full paragraph describing the prospect's main problem with their website and how they’ll fix it.
+You’ll notice it includes other elements like cost and a case study, which are usually found in the attached proposal.
 That’s because this is acting as both the letter and the proposal.